Application for Consent to Display an Advertisement(s)

 - Signs positioned above 4.6 metres in relation to buildings above the level of the bottom part of first floor windows or on gable ends.

-When deciding applications for planning permission, local authorities will have regard only to considerations of 'amenity' and 'public safety'.
+When deciding applications for advertisement consent, local authorities will have regard only to considerations of 'amenity' and 'public safety'.

 Some advertisements are not regulated by the planning authority, and others benefit from 'deemed consent', which means permission is not needed, depending on the size, position and illumination of the advert.
 Others will always need consent.